Mathematics Major Learning Outcomes

-The major program in Mathematics leads to the Bachelor of Science degree and requires the completion of at least 43 semester hours of coursework numbered above MATH 160, including:
+The major program in Mathematics leads to the Bachelor of Science degree and requires the completion of at least 47 semester credit hours of Mathematics courses numbered above MATH 151 (with the exception of MATH 157, 158, 159, 160, 170, 210), including:

 The student can prepare for several career areas in the mathematical sciences.
 Below is a list of the areas followed by courses recommended by the Mathematics Department in addition to the required courses for the major: